Viral Hoax Picture Claims To Show Christine Blasey Ford With George Soros

-Separate photos claimed to be of Brett Kavanaugh’s accuser, Christine Blasey Ford, as well as her lawyer, together with George Soros and Hillary Clinton, respectively, is making the rounds on social media, fueling the theory that her allegations are a political hoax.
+Separate photos claimed to be of Brett Kavanaugh’s accuser, Christine Blasey Ford, as well as her lawyer, together with George Soros and Hillary Clinton, respectively, are making the rounds on social media, fueling the theory that her allegations are a political hoax.

 The only problem — the pictures themselves are the hoax.